SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 **Remarks**:

   - You probably noticed that we removed the `links` to container `s1` and `s2`.
-We will explain that later.
+    In few words, we will not rely on that mechanism for the next steps and for the moment, the communication between the reverse proxy and the backend nodes is broken.

 Once started, get the logs (**keep the logs**) of the backend container.

 To check there is something happening on the node `ha`, you will need to connect to the running container to gather the custom log file that is created in the handler scripts.
 For that, use the following command to connect to `ha` container in interactive mode.

 ```
 sudo docker exec -ti ha /bin/bash